 Setting up insurance plans correctly and using updated fee schedules is key to getting accurate treatment cost estimates.
-More accurate estimates contribute to higher case acceptance rates, and help build good relationships with your patients.
-In this post, we’ll discuss how to setup up four common plan types.
-Stay tuned for Part 2 in this series, which will cover more complex plan types including Medicaid and Capitation plans.
+More accurate estimates contribute to higher case acceptance rates and help build good relationships with your patients.
+In this post, we’ll discuss how to set up four common plan types.
+Also see Part 2 in this series, which covers more complex plan types including Medicaid and Capitation plans.

 Not sure what type of plan you have?

 See our Insurance Plan Type Flowchart!

 Tech Tip: Create fee schedules to ensure the most accurate estimates.